cfriot/music-to-led/README.md

  - Your board maximum baud rate
  - Your led alimentation

-For now, consider not using more than 254 leds.
+For now and using the nano case, please consider not using more than 254 leds.

 <!-- # Links
 - [Wikipedia DMX](https://fr.wikipedia.org/wiki/DMX_(%C3%A9clairage) -->